-At the time of annual probationary reviews, probationary faculty members submit to their department materials documenting achievement in teaching; research, scholarship, and creative activity; and service during the specified period of service.
+Reappointment of Instructors.
+Instructors are appointed for a term of three academic years, and will be reviewed annually for the first six years of consecutive appointment.
+At the time of annual reviews, probationary faculty members submit to their department materials documenting annual performance goals including achievement in teaching; and any other assigned activities during the specified period of service.
 Copies of the initial letter of appointment with any change or renegotiation, and annual evaluation reports must be included in the documentation.
 The department's chairperson and personnel committee review the materials independently and each makes a separate recommendation on the candidate's evaluation form.
 The candidate is notified of these recommendations and their rationales through a meeting with the department chairperson.
-Within 60 calendar days, the faculty member and the department chairperson cooperatively develop annual performance goals.
-These performance goals are placed in the faculty personnel file and should be included in future review documentation.
-The faculty member's materials and recommendations from the chair and personnel committee is forwarded to the Dean, who reviews them, makes an independent recommendation.
-The Dean then meets with the candidate to discuss the outcomes of the reviews and the recommendations and to provide the faculty member with copies of the departmental and Dean's comments and recommendations.
-The candidate signs the review form in the appropriate place to acknowledge the meeting and discussion have been held.
-The probationary faculty member has three working days to submit a rebuttal to the Dean.
+The faculty member's materials and recommendations from the chair and personnel committee is forwarded to the Dean, who reviews them and then makes an independent recommendation.
+The Dean then meets with the candidate to discuss the outcomes of the reviews and the recommendations, and to provide the faculty member with copies of the departmental and Dean's comments and recommendations.
+The candidate signs the review form to acknowledge the meeting and discussion have been held.

+The faculty member has three working days to submit a rebuttal to the Dean.
 The Dean then forwards the recommendation and any faculty rebuttal to the Provost and Vice President for Academic Affairs.

 Annual reviews will result in a recommendation for reappointment, conditional reappointment, or non-reappointment.
-Faculty members are notified of their reappointment or non-reappointment by written statement from the President or the Provost and Vice President for Academic Affairs, no later than the dates specified in the ISU Handbook.
+Conditional reappointments are only permissible in years 1, 2, 4, and 5 of consecutive contracts.
+Faculty members are notified of their reappointment or non-reappointment by written statement from the President or the Provost and Vice President for Academic Affairs, no later than the dates specified in the University Handbook.

-Each year of probationary review, faculty members shall sign their evaluation forms to indicate awareness of the comments on the forms.
+Each year of annual review, faculty members shall sign their evaluation forms to indicate awareness of the comments on the forms.
 Faculty members will have three working days to make written comments concerning the comments and recommendations.
 The signed forms and written comments are returned to the chairperson and the Dean to be forwarded.
 No rebuttals from committees, chairs, or the Dean will be allowed to be included in documentation that moves forward.